Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Conclusion

-\backsection[Author contributions]{DC conceived, designed the study and developed the theoretical analysis.
-PP performed the numerical simulations, validated the theory, and produced the figures.
-Both authors discussed the results, contributed to the manuscript (drafted by PP), and approved the final submission.}
+\backsection[Author contributions]{DC conceived the study, secured the computational resources, and developed the theoretical framework.
+PP performed the \textsc{dns}, compared them to the theory, and produced the figures.
+Both authors interpreted the results, contributed to the manuscript, and approved the final version.}